Multilevel Modelling for Social Scientists

 - Life expectancy varies dramatically across neighbourhoods, even in the same city.

 This module introduces statistical methods for dealing effectively with these types of data structures, enabling us to make robust inferences about the effects of groups, individuals, and the effects of being in a particular group on different individuals.

-We will start by covering some of the basic concepts in multilevel modelling and the fundamentals of random intercept and random coefficient models.
-We will then move on to consider more advanced topics including: nonlinear models for binary responses, repeated measures, and cross-classified models.
-Throughout the course, the emphasis will be on the practical issues involved in multilevel modelling and the critical interpretation of results, rather than on the underlying statistical derivations.
-Computer exercises in R will accompany the formal teaching sessions.
+You will start by covering some of the basic concepts in multilevel modelling and the fundamentals of random intercept and random coefficient models.
+You will then move on to consider more advanced topics including: nonlinear models for binary responses, repeated measures and cross-classified models.
+Throughout the module, you will be exposed to the practical issues involved in multilevel modelling and the critical interpretation of results, rather than on the underlying statistical derivations.

 - Multilevel data structures

 - Longitudinal modelling